preciofishbone/OmniaDocs/web-content-management/news/scheduled-publishing/index.rst

 Activating Scheduled Publishing for a Site
 **************************************************
-Use Admin settings for the active site collection to activate or deactivate Scheduled Publishing.
+Use the Omnia Admin settings for the active site collection to activate or deactivate Scheduled Publishing.
 It's found under "Content Management":

 .. image:: scheduled-settings.png